robotlearn/pyrobolearn/index.md

 # PyRoboLearn

-Abstract: "On the quest for building autonomous robots, several robot learning frameworks with different functionalities have recently been developed.
+On the quest for building autonomous robots, several robot learning frameworks with different functionalities have recently been developed.
 Yet, frameworks that combine diverse learning paradigms (such as imitation and reinforcement learning) into a common place are scarce.
 Existing ones tend to be robot-specific, and often require time-consuming work to be used with other robots.